TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/README.md

 ### WLED LED Controller

-[WLED](https://kno.wled.ge/) for example is an *open source* project for controlling *LED Strips*.
+[WLED](https://kno.wled.ge/) is an *open source* project for controlling *LED Strips*.
 You can get ready-to-go firmware for *ESP8266* and *ESP32* microcontrollers.

 All you need to do is [wire up](https://kno.wled.ge/basics/getting-started/) the *LED Strip* to the microcontroller.

-Next, *upload the firmware* (software) to the microcontroller.
+Next, [upload the firmware](](https://install.wled.me/)(software) to the microcontroller.
 This can be done [right from within your browser](https://install.wled.me/).

 ### CO2 Sensor

-There are plenty of *awesome open source projects* like this one.
-[CO2 Gadget](https://emariete.com/en/co2-meter-gadget/) is another one that turns a *CO2 sensor* into a *smartphone app*.
+[CO2 Gadget](https://emariete.com/en/co2-meter-gadget/) turns a *CO2 sensor* into a *smartphone app*.
 It runs on any *ESP32* microcontroller, and it comes with a web browser-based *firmware flashing tool*.

-The hardest part often is finding the correct links: the [authors' web page](https://emariete.com/en/co2-meter-gadget/) is huge and not structured well.
+The hardest part often is finding the correct links: the [authors' web page](https://emariete.com/en/co2-meter-gadget/) is huge and not structured too well.
 Links to the browser-based firmware uploads can be found somewhere in the middle of it.